tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/access-control.md

 To remove a user, you can use the `userdel` command.

 Change the password of yourself or another user (if you are root): `$ passwd bob`

+## `usermod`

+Modify existing user account details, such as username, password, home directory location, default shell, and more.

+The `-c` option to add a piece of information about a user to the `/etc/passwd` file.

+`sudo usermod -c "This is Mike from Everrise" mike`

 ## ACL